 Are the Oats Used to Make Cheerios Safe?

 I’m asked almost daily about Cheerios.
 It is the most accessible cereal brand around, and most Cheerios flavors are labeled “gluten free.”
 The brand is also a sponsor of the Celiac Disease Foundation, which is basically an endorsement from one of the leading celiac non-profits in the world.

-First, it’s important to note that the Canadian Celiac Association (CCA) recommends that people with celiac disease or gluten sensitivity do not consume Cheerios, even if they’re labeled “gluten free,” due to concerns about the potential levels of gluten in each box, and due to General Mills’ unwillingness to be fully transparent in its testing methods.
+First, it’s important to note that the Canadian Celiac Association (CCA) recommends that people with celiac disease or gluten sensitivity do not consume Cheerios, even if it’s labeled “gluten free,” due to concerns about the potential levels of gluten in each box, and due to what is says is General Mills’ unwillingness to be fully transparent in its testing methods.

 On top of it all, the gluten-free community grew wary of Cheerios long ago after gluten made its way into nearly two million boxes, which General Mills recalled in 2015.
 The company blamed it on “human error.”